Cyboulette/MyGuestHouse/README.md

 # Commits

 - 09/01/
-    *       Datepicker format : "yyyy-mm-dd"
+    *       Datepicker for datesDisabled
+    *       Add and delete reservations for users
+    *       Correction on adminReservation form

 <br>
 - 30/12